Teachers: Affecting eternity, one student at a time

 Missionary support roles--MK teachers, in this case--can be overlooked when we think of furthering of the gospel, but we would challenge you to remember them.
 MK teachers make it possible for seasoned missionary parents to stay on the field and to continue ministering to those around them, rather than needing to return home to oversee their children’s education.

 Please consider how you can help keep missionaries on the field by supporting MK teachers.

-If you are interested in helping fulfill our teaching need, please contact SIM.
-We currently have one part-time teacher to begin the 2018/2019 school year for seven-plus levels of students (ages 8 – 16) in our small MK school.
+If you are interested in helping fulfill our teaching need, please contact SIM today.
+We currently have one part-time teacher to begin the 2018/2019 school year for seven-plus levels of students (ages 8-16) in our small MK school.
 We also have a great need for homeschool assistance for our teammates who live in rural areas.

-- Please pray that each of our MKs will grow academically, in a strong relationship with Jesus, and in knowledge and understanding of the Word.
+• each of our MKs to grow academically, in a strong relationship with Jesus and in knowledge and understanding of the Word.

 • God to provide teachers for our MK school in Loja for the upcoming school year.

 • God to provide rural homeschool assistance for our teammates that live outside of the city for this upcoming school year.